taaare/MCTS_chessAI_raw/README.md

 Most recently, I have added the capability for the model to train by playing itself.
 I need to implement CUDA utilization, or send the compute to the cloud.
 Currently runs on CPU.

+## TODO

+Adjust parameters, run on CUDA cores for training

 ## Features

 Chess Game Simulation: Play against the AI in a command-line interface.